XJF2332/GOT-OCR-2-GUI/README-en.md

   I don't know why
 - Make sure hat you installed the gpu version of `torch`

+## Common Questions
+- Q: What is an "HTML local file"?
+Are there HTML files that are not saved locally?
+- A: Although the HTML files output by the model are saved locally, they use external scripts.
+Therefore, even if the file is on your local machine, you still need an internet connection to open it.
+I have downloaded the external script, which is the previously mentioned `markdown-it.js`.
+The main reason for doing this is to prevent PDF export failures due to network issues.

+- Q: Why did my model fail to load?
+- A: Check if you are missing any files.
+It seems that the model files downloaded from Baidu Cloud are missing some files.
+I recommend you download from the previously mentioned Huggingface instead.

 ## Simple Tutorial

 > For GUI users, the tutorial is in the GUI, you can just open the GUI and follow the instructions